Consultant, South East Asian Studies, Indira Gandhi National Centre for the Arts, New Delhi

 Author and Professor

 Sudha Verma was born on September 17th 1941 in a small city of northern Bihar, Bhagalpur.
 She was advised not to go to school by a famous eye doctor, due to congenital squint, but with her indomitable spirit, studied at home and topped in all her examinations.
 She received a gold medal in 1962 for Masters in Hindi Literature from Bhagalpur University by the same Eye doctor who had declared her unfit to study and.
 At the time of her passing on January 29th 1988, she was an associate professor of Hindi at Gautam Buddha Mahila (Women’s) College, Gaya, Bihar.
-Besides being a scholar of Hindi literature, she was devoted to the study of the Tulsi Ramayana and authored two books on this subject; Maanas ke Patra (1987) and Agneya Asia mein Ramakatha (1982) for which the Hanuman Mandir Nyas, Calcutta, awarded her a special honor.
+Besides being a scholar of Hindi literature, she was devoted to the study of the Tulsi Ramayana and authored three books on this subject; Tulasida, A Bibliography (1998), Maanas ke Patra (1987) and Agneya Asia mein Ramakatha (1982) for which the Hanuman Mandir Nyas, Calcutta, awarded her a special honor.
 She was a passionate womens’rights advocate, well ahead of her time, a fiery poetess, linguist and writer, who lived a life of simplicity, honesty and conviction.

 The purpose of the trust is to honor the life and memory of Dr Sudha Verma and continue her passion for the Hindi Language arts and to encourage higher education among Indian Women.